tillbiskup/evefile/docs/architecture.rst

 For details, see the documentation of the :mod:`version_mapping <evefile.controllers.version_mapping>` module.

-Being version agnostic with respect to eveH5 and SCML schema versions is a central aspect of the evedata package.
+Being version agnostic with respect to eveH5 schema versions is a central aspect of the evedata package.
 This requires facilities mapping the actual eveH5 files to the data model provided by the entities technical layer of the evefile subpackage.
 The :class:`EveFile <evefile.boundaries.evefile.EveFile>` facade obtains the correct :class:`VersionMapper <evefile.controllers.version_mapping.VersionMapper>` object via the :class:`VersionMapperFactory  <evefile.controllers.version_mapping.VersionMapperFactory>`, providing an :class:`HDF5File  <evefile.boundaries.eveh5.HDF5File>` resource object to the factory.
 It is the duty of the factory to obtain the "version" attribute from the :class:`HDF5File  <evefile.boundaries.eveh5.HDF5File>` object (possibly requiring to explicitly get the attributes of the root group of the :class:`HDF5File  <evefile.boundaries.eveh5.HDF5File>` object).

 .. figure:: uml/evefile.controllers.version_mapping.*